-Collaborative Divorce in Colorado
+Collaborative Divorce Lawyer in Denver

 What is a collaborative divorce?

 A collaborative divorce is a process that attempts to minimize the stress and anxiety that is commonly experienced by family members, including children, during a typical litigated divorce.
-This type of divorce resolution is gaining ground thanks to the dedicated efforts of mediation experts and attorneys who have observed the benefits that this unique approach can offer during a time which is normally fraught with anger, confusion, and disappointment.
+This type of divorce resolution is gaining ground thanks to the dedicated efforts of mediation experts and attorneys who have observed the benefits that this unique approach can offer during a time that is normally fraught with anger, confusion, and disappointment.

 Read About the Benefits of Collaborative Divorce